Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional

-where the constants depend only on spatial dimension, polynomial order, and mesh chunkiness—not on the number of element faces or edges.
-This bound delivers the classical diffusion-type CFL condition $\Delta t=\mathcal{O}(h^2)$ for forward Euler stability, and extends to higher-order SSP-RK schemes via the monotonicity framework: any stability property (energy decay, positivity) guaranteed by forward Euler is preserved by the multi-stage integrator under $0<\Delta t \le C_{\mathrm{SSP}}\,\Delta t_{\mathrm{FE}}$, with computable SSP coefficients for third-order RK3 and fourth-order RK(5,4) methods.
+where the constants depend only on the polynomial degree, the space dimension, and the mesh regularity parameters, but not on the number of element faces or edges.
+This estimate implies the classical parabolic CFL restriction $\Delta t=\mathcal{O}(h^2)$ for forward Euler stability and extends, through the SSP theory, to higher-order explicit Runge--Kutta methods.
+In particular, stability properties established at the forward Euler level, such as energy dissipation or monotonicity, are inherited by the multi-stage scheme under the timestep restriction $0<\Delta t \le C_{\mathrm{SSP}}\,\Delta t_{\mathrm{FE}}$, with explicit SSP coefficients for the third-order and fourth-order methods considered.

-Numerical experiments on three mesh families—distorted quadrilaterals, serendipity-type elements, and Voronoi polygons—validate the theoretical predictions.
-The lumped VEM with $k=1$ achieves optimal convergence rates: $\mathrm{EOC}\approx 1.00$ in $H^1$ and $\mathrm{EOC}\approx 2.00$ in $L^2$, with no degradation from geometric distortion, polynomial enrichment strategy, or diagonal mass approximation.
-The SSP time integrators remain stable under the predicted $\Delta t\propto h^{2}$ scaling, and while upgrading from RK3 to RK4 improves error constants in the $L^2$-norm, it does not alter asymptotic spatial convergence rates.
-The results confirm that mass lumping preserves optimal accuracy regardless of element shape or vertex count, demonstrating the method's robustness on highly irregular polytopal meshes.

-The practical advantages of this formulation are substantial.
-Explicit time-stepping eliminates the need for global linear solves at each step—often the dominant computational cost on complex polygonal meshes—and replaces them with purely local operations that are trivially parallelizable and well-suited to GPU acceleration.
-The diagonal mass matrix makes each update a sequence of scaled vector operations, yielding predictable performance and straightforward implementation.
-The SSP framework provides verifiable stability conditions for positivity, monotonicity, and energy decay, enabling clean handling of nonlinearities and ensuring discrete maximum principles under the computed CFL bound.